tomhiskey/personal-site-11ty/posts/deploying-eleventy-to-github-pages-one-way.md

 There's not much guidance online.
 Jonathan Snook has written about [deploying an 11ty site to GitHub Pages](https://snook.ca/archives/servers/deploying-11ty-to-gh-pages) - but it felt a little daunting to me so I thought I'd try and cobble together a different approach that doesn't involve using Travis CI for the build.

-I'm very new to all of this so I'm not sure what's best, but here's how I ended up doing it - hopefully it's helpful, and I'd be interested to know if I could have done it better.
+I'm very new to all of this so I'm not sure what's best, but here's how I ended up doing it - hopefully it's helpful for anyone hoping to use Eleventy and GitHub pages.
+I'd be interested to know if I could have done it better.

 ## 1 - Build locally and get everything on GitHub